hoenigma/SEB-Project-1/README.md

 ## Overview and Concept

 I had a week for this project to build a grid-base game using HTML, CSS and Javascript.
+My version is very similar to space invaders but with a Star Wars styling

 ## Technologies used

 ### HTML

+- Header using Star Wars font found at "https://fonts.cdnfonts.com/css/star-wars"
+- Div containing score, lives, start button, reset button and instructions
+- Grid with a 169 celss (13 x 13 grid)

 ### CSS

+-

 ### JavaScript